 How to cut the cost of your supermarket shop

-With soaring food prices showing no signs of slowing, it's essential households do everything they can to keep their shopping bills from spiralling.
+With food prices still high, it's essential households do everything they can to keep their shopping bills from spiralling.

-So what can you do to fight back?
+But what can you do?
 Switching to cheaper brands is an obvious - and very effective - way to slash bills.
 Many households have already done this.

 But it's by no means the only option.
 By changing when, where and how we shop, we can buy exactly the same goods we normally would at a drastically reduced cost.